 From interactive maps on your phone, to printed maps in your pack, we've got you covered.
-Your help is needed to keep these maps current.
-Join as a member and see your dues put to good work.
+Your help is needed to keep these maps current; please become a member of the PNTA.
+Our members' dues support this project, our trail crews and more!

 Pacific Northwest Trail Strip Maps